Skip to Content

 You will be asked to lie on

-a table or bed or sit in a reclining chair so your muscles are relaxed.
+a table or bed.
+Or you may sit in a chair that leans back so your muscles are relaxed.

 tested is cleaned.
-A needle electrode that is attached by
+A needle electrode is put into a muscle.
+The electrode is attached by

 When the electrodes are in place, the electrical activity in that muscle